kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 * Improved import button, which is disabled until user select a import file.
 * Improved custom display logic UI for conditional display in custom fields edit screen.
 * Prevent raising group chose overlay on "Custom Fields Control" screen if there is no group.
-* Remove serialize/unserialize for exported relationships to avoid object injection.
+* Removed serialize/unserialize for exported relationships to avoid object injection.
 * Removed Zebra library and created new Toolset fields library.
 * Tweak import/export screen when is something wrong with imported file
-* Fix several security issues
+* Fixed several security issues
 * Unify code with other Toolset plugins
-* Add debug information output for improved customer support
+* Added debug information output for improved customer support
-* Add "required" validation audio, file and video fields
+* Added "required" validation audio, file and video fields

 = 1.5.7 =